-It’s also physically tiring driving in the dark of night especially when you are waking up at a strange time that your body isn’t used to.
+It’s also physically tiring driving in the dark of night especially when your body is not used to waking up at a strange time.
 It’s all well and good to say that you are going to wake up at 3 am to hit the road but can you physically do it?

 2. Are you on a time constraint?

 Can you arrive late for your final destination?
 If you are driving to Florida to get on a cruise ship, you can’t be late.
 Make sure that you factor in the driving time plus extra time just in case.

 3. What’s the weather forecast for your route?

 If it’s winter, is there a blizzard approaching?
 What about a rainstorm?
 You may need to find an alternate route that avoids the storm, which may make it a much longer drive.

 If you have an old beater car that has 200,000 miles on it, will it survive the trip there and back in one piece?
 Alternatively, is your car brand spanking new and expensive?
 You may not want to drive that shiny expensive car such a far distance until it’s lost that new car smell.
 Here’s a helpful checklist to make sure your car is roadworthy before you start on your journey.

 5. Know your travelling companions.
 Will they be a benefit or a burden?